mconlon17/simple-vivo-book/Locations.md

 ## Add US Cities to VIVO

 Add cities in the United States with population over 100,000 in 2015 to VIVO.
-List came from Wikipedia,updated with cities over 100,000 in Puerto Rico.
+The list came from Wikipedia, updated with cities over 100,000 in Puerto Rico.

-Each city has a name, a state, latitude and longitude.
+Each city has a name, a state, a latitude and a longitude.

 Look up the state in VIVO through an enum.
 If not found, throw an error -- all the states need to be in VIVO.
 VIVO is missing District of Columbia and Puerto Rico.
 These need to be added by hand before the cities can be added.